SAPhow/SAP.how/_posts/gui-basis/2018-03-15-check-connection-to-sap-system.md

 ---
-Creation date: 2018-03-15
-Author: Vasiliy Kharitonov
+title: How to check connection to other SAP system?
+categories: gui-basis
+systems:
+- SAP EWM 9.4
 ---

-# How to check connection to other SAP system?

 ## RFC connections